keeganjk/urchin/README.md

 > <h5>Linux</h5>

 ## What is it?
 Urchin is a reverse shell that is writen in `Python 2`.
 It uses `socket` to send commands over the Internet.
-Urchin is a reverse-shell, meaning that an attacker can host a server and get the victim to run a client.
-The client will connect the user to the server, which will grant the attacker shell access to the victim's computer.
+Urchin is a reverse-shell, meaning that a server can host a server and get the client to run the client script.
+The client will connect the user to the server, which will grant the server shell access to the client's computer.

 ## How to use it
 > ### 1.
 Download